pavan485/postgres-nodejs/README.md

     └── insert_db.js          ## main file

-Once the script starts running and data is inserted into PostgreSQL, it can queried PsQL.
+Once the script starts running and data is inserted into PostgreSQL, it can queried using PsQL.